Soesah/node-classloader/readme.md

 - set up unit testing of a sort
   - you could even run this from NodeJS
 - does it matter if anonymous static methods (Which get executed straight away) are before the extends statement?
-- now you just go through the classes and write out the ones with no dependencies, and then the ones that depended on those, until you are done, or until you've gone through twenty runs.
-This works, but only for now.
-  - It is possible to build a dependency tree
-  - Then create a Tree Walker that walks over the 'leafest' classes and from there walk up.
-You should look into this.
-- What if you added the dependencies to the classes themselves, and walked through the core class down into its leafest class, and then back up.?